matfallet/Quapth_Initiation/README.md

 #### Automate
   - "Show scrip editor" : allows you to create a script or drag and drop an already created script   ![image](https://user-images.githubusercontent.com/127110867/228241890-b8873e8a-e40d-4775-b733-69c4734ec771.png)
-  - "show workflow command history" : allows you to create a script from your workflow by selecting or keeping all functions already used during your session
+  - "Show workflow command history" : allows you to create a script from your workflow by selecting or keeping all functions already used during your session
+  - You can also import scrip directly in to the software

 #### Analyse
   - "Cell detection" : you can create cells or a detection of the channel you want
       - "Positive cell detection" : create a cell affiliated to the "Positive" class
       - "Subcellular detection" : detection of another channel in the cytoplasm of the cell
+  -
+  - Create a "Density maps" : like a Heatmap

+#### Classify
+  - "Object classification" : Allows to classify or name a object
+  - "Pixel classification" : Allows to classify some pixels
   -